cressie176/mcp-server/resources/code-standards.md

 ## 1. Naming
 - Always use descriptive names for variables, functions, classes, and files.
-- Never use abbreviations or short codes.
+- Never use abbreviations or short codes unless they are industry standard or extremely common (e.g. tx for transaction, cb for callback)
 - The name must reveal the intent of the code.
+- When parameters clearly indicate the data type or purpose, prefer concise function names over verbose alternatives.
 ---

 ## 2. Functions
 - Keep functions small and focused on one task only.
-- Functions must contain no more than **4 executable statements**.
+- Functions must contain no more than **4 executable statements** (as opposed to lines).
 - Function names must use verbs to describe the action.
 - Do not use more than two parameters.
 - Functions must not cause hidden side effects.